Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: False.
 Workplace harassment can involve anyone in the workplace, including supervisors, managers, clients, or vendors.

-2. Multiple Choice: Which of the following is an example of workplace harassment?
+2. Which of the following is an example of workplace harassment?
+Choose as many as applicable.

 a) Giving constructive feedback during a performance review